Jenny Bennett, a New Zealander, was born McLellan in 1950, in Hastings, New Zealand, and had a rural childhood.

-My first exhibition was in 1976 and I have continued to show my works locally, nationally and internationally.
-I have been selected for, and won various art awards and commissions.
-I have served on art boards and trusts associated with the arts community.
-This includes judging panels and mentoring programmes.
+Bennett’s first exhibition was in 1976 and continued to show nationally and internationally.
+She was selected for and won various art awards and commissions.

 I paint to make something from nothing: to communicate my visions to others; to put people where I have been, on journeys to remote and beautiful parts of New Zealand.
 Like Anais Nin, I believe that art (writing, painting, music-----) provides us with the ‘anti toxins’ we need to live.